Kent1mrqs/WiFEncryptionSimulation/README.md

 1. **Initiating Connection**:
    - The client sends a connection request to the server.
 2. **Challenge-Response Mechanism**:
-   - The server generates a unique challenge (e.g., current time in nanoseconds).
+   - The server generates a unique challenge (current time in nanoseconds).
-   - The client encrypts the challenge using the WEP encryption protocol and the configured password.
+   - The client encrypts the challenge using the encryption protocol and the configured password.
    - The server validates the encrypted response by comparing it to its own encrypted challenge.
 3. **Authentication Outcome**:
    - If the response is valid, the client is authenticated and can connect.